glenkleidon/JSON-ND/README.md

 ```
 {"id:integer": 23, "name:string":"Alice", "results:integer[]":[1,6,5]}
 ```
+_Note: JSON-ND encoding is always valid JSON and all JSON is valid JSON-ND.
+The name portion of JSON Element (as defined by json.org) does not exclude any specific characters: it is simply defined as a "string".
+Browser based interpretters consider JSON-ND element names valid although there are implications for referencing them without pre-processing._

 ###  Mixed Array type Example
 Although mostly avoidable for standard array types, the follow format for mixed type JSON arrays can be used.